matrix-org/matrix-spec-proposals/proposals/4192-ignoring-invites.md

 }
 ```

-Unlike [MSC3847], the ignore configuration is subject to the 64 KiB event size
-limit because all rules are stored in a single event.

-Similar to [MSC3847], however, glob expressions as well as block-list and
+Similar to [MSC3847] glob expressions as well as block-list and allow-list
-allow-list configurations are supported.
+configurations are supported.

 ## Summary